rcaloras/bash-preexec/README.md

 Bash-Preexec
 ============

 **preexec** and **precmd** hook functions for Bash in the style of Zsh.
-They aim to emulate the behavior as described for Zsh http://zsh.sourceforge.net/Doc/Release/Functions.html#Hook-Functions.
+They aim to emulate the behavior [as described for Zsh](http://zsh.sourceforge.net/Doc/Release/Functions.html#Hook-Functions).

 ### Bashhub
-This project is currently being used in production by https://github.com/rcaloras/bashhub-client.
+This project is currently being used in production by [Bashhub](https://github.com/rcaloras/bashhub-client).
 Hype!

 ##Quick Start
 ```bash